 These are perfect for applying sunscreen to hard-to-reach places on the body.
-They are a good option for anyone with a lot of body hair.
+Even though sprays are great for the body, those might not be the best sunscreens for the face.
+Spray sunscreen is a good option for anyone with a lot of body hair.
 However, make sure not to inhale the spray while applying.

 - Sunscreen Lotions

 These are among the most common and moisturizing sunscreen formulations available.
-They are available in multiple variants to cater to various skin types.
+Lotion sunscreen is available in multiple variants to cater to various skin types.

 - Sunscreen Sticks